-At Wallington Girls we teach RSE as set out in this policy.
+At Wallington High School for Girls, we teach RSE as set out in this policy.

 3. Policy development

 This policy has been developed in consultation with staff, students and parents.
 The consultation and policy development process involved the following steps: